semanticlib/NGL2Koha/Readme.md

 ## Preparation

-The migrations steps mentioned below must be be tested on a test/staging instance of both Koha and NGL, before attempting this on production.
+The migration steps mentioned below must be be tested on a test/staging instance of both Koha and NGL, before attempting this on production.

 #### Prepare NGL Staging
 The scripts provided here does not do any changes in the NGL database.
 Even then it is advisable to run these against a staging instance of NGL database copy.
 Mostly for security reasons.
 Final migration can be done using the production database.